kh296/matlab-skrt/examples/scikit-rt.md

 ### 2. Using mskrt package

-To use the `mskrt` package` toolbox, do as follows:
+To use the `mskrt` package, do as follows:

 - Download and uncompress the latest version of the package source archive:
   - [https://github.com/kh296/matlab-skrt/releases/latest/download/+mskrt.zip](https://github.com/kh296/matlab-skrt/releases/latest/download/+mskrt.zip)